hth313/OS4/doc/introduction.rst

 ============

 This version, 0A is meant for developers and users of Ladybug 1A.
-The Boost module is currently in development, but can be accessed for early adopters.
+The Boost module is currently in development, but is available to early adopters.

 Resource requirements
 =====================

 OS4 allocates some space from the free memory pool.
-How much is taken depends on what you actually do with it, but expect at least 3-7 registers.
+How much is taken depends on what you actually do with it, but expect around 2-7 registers for modest use.

 Apart from this, it does not impose any restrictions on the environment and will run comfortable on any HP-41C, HP-41CV, HP-41CX